 For some, pursuing a master’s degree is necessary for the transition into their future career path, such as law graduates undertaking the LLM Legal Practice (SQE1&2) before qualifying as a solicitor.
 However, for others, the decision to pursue a master’s isn’t as clear-cut.

 Even for those who are still unsure of their future career path, having a master’s degree provides a competitive edge in the job market.
 This is because there are many transferable skills obtained through a master’s degree including initiative, the ability to meet deadlines, strong time-management skills and many more.

 What is the average cost of a master’s degree?

 The average cost of a master’s degree in the UK is between £8,000-10,000 with most courses lasting one year.
 However, the costs associated with different master’s degrees vary.

 The reason the prices of master’s degrees vary is because they are determined by the university and are not subject to a limit, unlike undergraduate degrees which are capped at £9,250 a year.

 Typically, the cost is dependent on the resources needed to run the course.
 This means that courses such as science and technology will usually be more costly than arts and social sciences due to the facilities required.

 Paying for a master’s degree

-There is a government-funded postgraduate loan available for master’s students which goes up to £11,570.
+There is a government-funded postgraduate loan available for master’s students which goes up to £11,836 for courses starting after 1 August 2022.
 To be eligible for a postgraduate loan from Student Finance England (SFE), you must be a UK resident and not already have a master’s qualification.